Teen Weight Loss Surgery in St. Louis

-The Washington University Weight Loss Surgery Program is the only American Society for Metabolic and Bariatric Surgery (ASMBS) Bariatric Surgery Center of Excellence for adolescents, ages 15-18, in the state of Missouri.
+The Washington University Weight Loss Surgery Program is the first American Society for Metabolic and Bariatric Surgery (ASMBS) Bariatric Surgery Center of Excellence for adolescents, ages 15-18, in the state of Missouri.

 Obese adolescents are more likely to have diabetes, hypertension and sleep apnea.
 In addition, obese adolescents have a high tendency to become obese adults.
 Studies showing improvement of major obesity-related diseases after weight loss surgery support the concept of early intervention for carefully selected adolescents patients.